 Viola farkasiana J.M.Watson & A.R.Flores

-Viola farkasiana is a perennial plant that forms small, usually solitary rosettes of reddish-brown (rarely green), semi-succulent leaves with crenate, translucent margins fringed with short hairs.
-The rosettes grow up to 1.2 inches (3 cm) tall and up to 3.2 inches (8 cm) in diameter.
+Viola farkasiana is a perennial plant that forms small, usually solitary rosettes of reddish-brown (rarely green), semi-succulent leaves with crenate translucent margins fringed with short hairs.
+The rosettes grow up to 1.2 inches (3 cm) tall and 3.2 inches (8 cm) in diameter.
 Flowers are white or lilac with a yellow base, speckled red if petals white, or black if lilac.
-They are up to 0.4 inches (1 cm) in diameter, appear in summer, forming a broken circle within the rosette's outer circumference.
+They are up to 0.4 inches (1 cm) in diameter and appear in summer, forming a broken circle within the outer circumference of the rosette.

 The specific epithet "farkasiana" honors Leonardo Farkas (b.
 1969), a Chilean businessman, philanthropist, and sometimes professional musical performer.
 Farkas is the Hungarian surname or a given name, meaning "wolf."

 How to Grow and Care for Viola farkasiana